ssbc/ssb-db2/README.md

 sbot.db.getIndex('myindex').myOwnMethodToGetStuff()
 ```

-Or you can wrap that in a secret-stack plugin (in the example above, `exports.init` should return an object with the API functions).
+Or you can wrap that in a secret-stack plugin (in the example above,
+`exports.init` should return an object with the API functions).

-There are other special methods you can implement in order to add "hooks" in the `Plugin` subclass:
+There are other special methods you can implement in order to add
+"hooks" in the `Plugin` subclass:

-- `onLoaded(cb)`: called once, at startup, when the index is successfully loaded from disk and is ready to receive queries
+- `onLoaded(cb)`: called once, at startup, when the index is
+  successfully loaded from disk and is ready to receive queries
-- `onFlush(cb)`: called when the leveldb index is about to be saved to disk
+- `onFlush(cb)`: called when the leveldb index is about to be saved to
+  disk
+- `indexesContent()`: method used when reindexing private group
+  messages to determine if the leveldb index needs to be updated for
+  decrypted messages.
+The default method returns true.

 ### Compatibility plugins